JuliaPlots/PlotDocs.jl/docs/src/output.md

 ### Juno / Atom

 Plots are shown in the Atom PlotPane when possible, either when returned to the console or to an inline code block.
 At any time, the plot can be opened in a standalone window using the `gui()` command.
-The default behavior can be switched to match the REPL behavior (i.e. opening a standalone window) by setting `ENV["PLOTS_USE_ATOM_PLOTPANE"] = "false"` before loading Plots.

-Note that javascript-based libraries (for example: PlotlyJS) cannot be shown in the PlotPane due to issues within Atom's internals.
+The PlotPane can be disabled in Juno's settings.

 ### savefig / format